GNOME/gtk/docs/reference/gtk/icon-format.md

 - `gpa:animation-duration`: The duration of one animation cycle (in seconds)
 - `gpa:animation-easing`: The easing function for animations (one of 'linear', 'ease-in-out', 'ease-in', 'ease-out' or 'ease')
 - `gpa:animation-segment`: The length of the segment to animate (as a value between 0 and 1).
 This is used for the 'segment' and 'segment-alternate' animation directions
 - `gpa:transition-type`: The transition to use.
-One of 'none', 'animate', 'blur' or 'fade'
+One of 'none', 'animate', 'morph' or 'fade'
 - `gpa:transition-duration`: The transition duration (in seconds)
 - `gpa:transition-easing`: The easing function for transitions (one of 'linear', 'ease-in-out', 'ease-in', 'ease-out' or 'ease')
 - `gpa:origin`: Where to start the draw transition.
 A number between 0 and 1